 Is there a better alternative?

 It depends on what you want.
-If you’re looking for a fitness tracker that doesn’t flood your display with smartphone notifications, the Samsung Gear Fit2 Pro offers a few more fitness features for the same $200 price.
+If you’re looking for the best fitness tracker — something that doesn’t flood your display with smartphone notifications — the Samsung Gear Fit2 Pro offers a few more fitness features for the same $200 price.
 It not only includes a heart-rate sensor but built-in GPS so you won’t need to use your phone to track your runs.

 If you prefer a smartwatch with less intense fitness tracking capabilities, the Misfit Vapor uses its own Misfit app to track sleep and daily activity.
 Also at $200, it includes a built-in heart rate sensor and an even bigger AMOLED display than the Versa.
 It runs Google’s Wear OS, so you can use Google Fit or other Android apps with Wear OS support to track workouts.